Are you a property owner looking to hire the right commercial leasing team for your property?

 4. Does this firm specialize in my property type?

-Leasing an office property requires a different set of skills and knowledge than leasing a retail property or industrial building.
+Leasing an office property, for example, requires a distinct expertise compared to leasing a retail or industrial property.

 5. Does this firm offer services outside of leasing?